yyyyCode/EffiSkel/README.md

 # EffiSkel

 ⚡️ EffiSkel is a high-efficiency code generation framework with structured skeleton supervision.
-This repository contains code, data, and models related to the ASE 2025 paper: "Chiseling Out Efficiency: Structured Skeleton Supervision for Efficient Code Generation".
+This repository contains code, data, and models related to the FSE 2025 paper: "Chiseling Out Efficiency: Structured Skeleton Supervision for Efficient Code Generation".

 ![EffiSkel Framework](assets/images/EffiSkel.png)